 Get your doctor's advice

-- You're pregnant or breast-feeding a child.
+- You're pregnant or breast-feeding.

-- You have a chronic health condition such as diabetes, glaucoma, osteoporosis or high blood pressure.
+- You have a chronic health condition, such as diabetes, glaucoma, osteoporosis or high blood pressure.

 - You're taking any other medications, including herbal supplements.

 - You're treating allergies in a child.
 Children need different doses of medication or different medications than adults.
-Some medications, such as corticosteroids, can cause side effects in children.

 - You're treating allergies in an older adult.
 Some allergy medications can cause confusion, urinary symptoms or other side effects in older adults.